NissimHadar/hifi_autotester_tests/README.md

 **Evaluate**
 1. Create an empty folder for snapshots
 1. Run Interface
-1. Select this folder for snapshots (Settings->General)
+1. Select the created folder for snapshots (Settings->General)
 2. Enter your local sandbox (so you can create entities)
 3. Go to an empty area
 4. Run the `tests\testRecursive.js` script (created in the previous step) Verify 29 images have been created in the snapshots folder
-	8. TestRail
-	9. Windows
+1. Close interface
+2. Select the Evaluate tab in auto-tester
+3. Verify Interactive Mode check-box is selected (this is the default)
+4. Click Evaluate Test
+5. When prompted for test images folder, Click Cancel Verify no error messages

+1. Click Evaluate Test
+5. When prompted for test images folder, select the snapshots folder **TestRail**
+**Windows**